-If you’re a fan of “A Christmas Story” you’ll have a blast at A Christmas Story House & Museum (3159 W. 11th St.).
+If you’re a fan of “A Christmas Story” and looking for things to do in Cleveland, you’ll have a blast at A Christmas Story House & Museum (3159 W. 11th St.).
 Tour the house, where some scenes were filmed, and check out the movie props and memorabilia.

 The Cleveland Museum of Art (11150 East Blvd.) has just undergone a long renovation and expansion project.
 Like the rock hall, the art museum’s collection is amazing in quantity, quality and diversity.
 A highlight is the European arms and armor collection.